JohnnysEmporium/TemplateWizard/README.md

 ## General Info:

-1. "Drag and Drop" email or template (don't worry, it won't dissapear, Anthony won't kill you) from outlook to MSG folder in order to be able to modify/save chosen file
+1. "Drag and Drop" email or template (don't worry, it won't dissapear, Anthony won't kill you) from outlook to Messages folder in order to be able to read from chosen file
-2. Creating new notification saves it to 'output.docx' and displays in chosen *.msg file
+2. Creating new notification saves it to 'output.docx' and displays as 'ready-to-send' outlook message which settings are based on the template of your choice
-3. Modifying loads notification from chosen *msg file and overrites it

 ## How to create new notification: